tprasadtp/ubuntu-post-install/docs/faq/others.md

 Well, this isn't very secure or meant to be.

+- Verify the checksums on Github/Releases or Sigma Server.
 - You can verify them manually or via `./after-effects --verify`.
-- GPG signature of the script is also available at `https://ae.prasadt.com/gpg`.
+Public Keys should be already in your keyring.